Tokugawa Ieyasu: Ieyasu-Nobunaga Alliance (1562–1582)

 Sometime in the aftermath of the Okehazama battle where Imagawa Yoshimoto was slain, Motoyasu formed the Kiyosu Alliance with Oda Nobunaga, daimyo lord of Owari Province and the head of the Oda clan.
 (Note: Historians cannot reach consensus about the exact date when the alliance was officially proclaimed.
-Some have said the alliance was established two years after the Okehazama battle, although Ieyasu himself did not attend personally to the Kiyosu castle, since there are no historical records about his visit during this time.
-Other theories from Akio Hirano deduced the alliance only formally announced in 1573.)
+Some have said the alliance was established two years after the Okehazama battle, although Ieyasu himself did not attend Kiyosu castle personally, since there are no historical records about his visit during this time.
+Other theories from Akio Hirano deduced the alliance was only formally announced in 1573.)

 In 1563, Matsudaira Nobuyasu, the first son of Motoyasu, was married to Oda Nobunaga's daughter Tokuhime.
 (Note: Tetsuo Owada stated the marriage between Nobuyasu and Tokuhime occurred in 1567, when both was nine years old.)
 In February, Matsudaira Motoyasu changed his name to Matsudaira Ieyasu.
 Some historians believe that these actions provoked the pro-Imagawa faction, including the Sakurai and Okusa Matsudaira families, which led to the simultaneous uprising against Ieyasu in the following year.